Predicate Logic as a Modelling Language: The IDP System: Under the Hood

-The above grounding algorithm exploits information in the structure using the query inference.
-For example, if a symbol $P$ is interpreted as true on its domain, the sentence $\forall x: P(x)$ will be simply ignored (replaced by \ltrue).
-However, these optimisations are no longer exploited if $P$ is not interpreted in the structure (even though we could derive exactly the same information from the sentence $\forall x: P(x)$).
-Observations like this gave rise to the algorithms presented in~\cite{GroundingWithBounds}, where instead of using structure $\I_g$ directly, we first compute a more precise structure $\I_g'$ such that all models of $T$ expanding $\I_g$ also expand $\I_g'$.
-This allows us to detect much earlier that a formula does not need to be grounded and avoids wasting precious time on useless work.
-As a more precise structure allows us to create a smaller grounding and increase search performance, the ideal structure as input of the grounding step would be the \emph{most precise} structure that captures all models of $T$ that are more precise than $\I_g$.
+The above grounding algorithm exploits information in the input structure $\I$ using the query inference.
+Essentially, it grounds only the instances $\varphi[\ddd]$ of formulas that are unknown in $\I$.
+As a consequence, more precise input structures $\I$ yield smaller groundings and increased search performance.
+This observation gave rise to the algorithms presented in~\mycite{GroundingWithBounds}, where instead of using structure $\I_5$ directly, we first compute a more precise structure $\I_6$ that approximates all models of $\theory_5$ that expand $\I_5$.
+Ideally, we would like to compute the \emph{most precise} structure that is less precise than all models of $\theory_5$ that expand $\I_5$.
 Of course, finding this ideal structure is a task that is even harder than the original problem.

+Instead of searching for this ideal structure, \idp's approach is to execute a lifted (approximative) version of the unit propagation that would occur after grounding.
+The result is stored as a symbolic representation of a structure.
+Namely, with each symbol $P$, we associate two symbolic set expressions $S_{ct}$ and $S_{cf}$ with intended meaning that in structure $\I_6$, $P_{ct}$, respectively $P_{cf}$, is interpreted as $S_{ct}^{\I_5}$, respectively $S_{cf}^{\I_5}$.
+Consider, for example, the following theory